Agent-Hellboy/flask-hedcrypt/README.md

 # flask-hedcrypt

-      A flask extension which provide interface to some cryptographic use cases.
+  	A flask extension which provide interface( set of APIs) having implemenation of some of the use cases of cryptography.